thoughtspot/thoughtspot.github.io/_release/notes.md

 ## 6.0 New Features and Functionality

 ### Mobile
-You can now download ThoughtSpot Mobile app from the AppStore for both iPhone and iPAd devices.
+You can now download ThoughtSpot Mobile app from the AppStore for both iPhone and iPad devices.
 ThoughtSpot Mobile works for releases 5.1 and later.

 Mobile now includes supports auto-redirect Single Sign-On (SSO) for configured clusters.